- Gluten is found in foods like bread, pasta, cereals, flour, cakes and biscuits.

 - Gluten will only cause a problem if you eat it; it cannot be absorbed through the skin.

-If you have coeliac disease you need to know which foods contain gluten and which foods you should check before eating.
-It is also important to know what the safe level of gluten is.
-Read more about the safe level of gluten.
+If you have coeliac disease or need to avoid gluten for other medical reasons, it's important to know which foods contain gluten and which foods you should check before eating.
+You also need to know what the safe level of gluten is – click the link to read more.

 Gluten is a protein found in the cereals wheat, rye and barley.
 Some people also react to a similar protein found in oats.